 No matter how many listings you’ve viewed online, there’s no substitute for an in-person visit to a home that’s for sale.
-That’s the only way that you’ll really know just how much traffic you can hear from inside a home on a busy street, for example, or see signs of wear and tear that didn’t appear in the listing’s photo slideshow.
-Attending an open house gives you the chance to see those things (and more) up close.
+That’s the only way that you’ll really know just how much traffic you can hear from inside a home on a busy street, for example, or see signs of wear and tear that didn’t appear in the listing photos.
+Attending an open house gives you the chance to experience those things (and more) up close.

-An open house is an opportunity for you to see a home that’s for sale.
-Home sellers will schedule open houses during set times, typically for a few hours on a Saturday or Sunday, and allow potential buyers to see the property.
+Sellers will schedule open houses during set times, typically for a few hours on a Saturday or Sunday, allowing potential buyers to come in and see the property.
 Sellers usually don’t attend their open house, but a real estate agent is typically there to answer questions about the home.

 How to find open houses

 There are many ways to find open houses near you.
 Some are obvious, and some take a little more legwork.
 These are all great ways to get started:

 Most listing websites make it easy to search for open houses based on criteria such as date and location.
 Some search platforms even allow you to create a list or itinerary on their mobile apps, making it easy to reference on the go.
 If you make a list ahead of time, double-check it the morning of the event to make sure nothing has changed.
 Sometimes a home will go under contract just before a scheduled open house, so the seller will cancel the event.

 Spend an afternoon driving around neighborhoods where you’re interested in purchasing a home.
 Not only will you get a feel for the area’s vibe and character; you may be able to drop into a few open houses, as well.
 Look for open house signs to indicate a nearby listing.